vinz9/FlexCHOP/README.md

 # FlexCHOP
 NVIDIA FleX 1.1 solver integration in TouchDesigner as a CHOP with a limited feature set :
--liquid particles only
+* liquid particles only
--planes, boxes and spheres collisions
+* planes, boxes and spheres collisions
--simple disc and rectangle emitters
+* simple disc and rectangle emitters

 A NVIDIA graphics card is required since the library uses CUDA.
 Geforce 1070 or better recommended